 5. Carefully position the van window in the opening, then press it into place against the adhesive.
 Make sure all window edges are at a uniform height from the sheet metal of the van body.

-6. Once the van window is in the exact position where you want it, mount the inner trim ring back onto the inside of the window and secure it in place with the trim ring screws.
+6. For clamp-in windows - Once the van window is in the exact position where you want it, mount the inner trim ring back onto the inside of the window and secure it in place with the trim ring screws.
 On many windows, the screws on the inner trim ring are easy to strip - either hand-tighten these screws, or use power tools for tightening them very carefully.
 Do not tighten each screw all the way the first time - rather, tighten each screw partially, moving clockwise, and when you have tightened all the screws initially, do a second round of tightening.
 Again, check the position of the window edges, you can still adjust the positioning a little if necessary.

 8. When the window glue has cured (for bonded windows) or 24 hours have passed and the exterior compression ring has flattened (for clamp-in windows), gently hose the closed window from outside with water.
 Check the inside carefully for any leaks.
 If you do have leaks, then on a clamp-style window you can: